rselvanathan/mailsender/README.md

 at the same time.
 The thread pool can be controlled at application start up, so based on the number of messages this, can be increased or decreased per user preference.

+This app has been replaced by the Scala version in production : https://github.com/rselvanathan/mailsender-scala

 Tech Used : AWS SQS, Docker, Java 8, Spring Boot

 #### Docker Usage

-The application is currently deployed and used as a docker image.
-To run the docker simply run the following command :
+The application was deployed and used as a docker image (Before being replaced by Scala version).
+To run the docker image simply run the following command :

 ```bash
 docker run -d --name mailsender \